-Yellow Split Pea Dhal Recipe.
+This vegetarian yellow split pea dhal recipe is one of the most popular vegetarian recipes here on TheSpruce.
 Dal, sometimes spelled dahl or dhal, is a staple of Indian vegetarian cuisine.
 This easy recipe is for a basic vegetarian and vegan yellow split-pea dhal.
-Serve with rice, or, add extra liquid and cook a little longer to make a more soup-like dhal.
+Serve it up with rice for a simple vegetarian Indian meal, or, add extra liquid and cook a little longer to make a more soup-like dhal.

 This easy dhal recipe is very low in fat and is also low-calorie.
 Use water or an additive-free vegetable broth, and this recipe is also gluten-free.